Caertos/8-BitsProcessor/Structure.md

 ### When Adding New Components
 1. Create new directory following naming convention
 2. Implement `.js` file using existing foundation layers
-3. Add hardware simulation `.png` files
+3. Create interactive Tinkercad simulation
-4. Create corresponding test file
+4. Create corresponding test file in `test/` directory
-5. Update `package.json` scripts
+5. Update `package.json` scripts if needed
-6. Add bilingual development log
+6. Add bilingual development log (bitacora)
 7. Update this Structure.md file

 ### Dependencies to Maintain
 - All logic components must use `bit.js` foundation
 - All tests must use `visualizer.js` for output
 - All hardware implementations should have Tinkercad simulations
-- All documentation should maintain bilingual support
+- All documentation should maintain bilingual support with separate language files

 ---